 As Sponsor, SCRI proactively identified potential study risks and provided mitigation actions.
 Moreover, SCRI ensured that any protocol deviations were reported promptly to the Ethics and Regulatory authorities with appropriate corrective and preventive actions.
 SCRI also undertook regulatory submissions to the Health Sciences Authority, obtained regulatory approvals, acted as the IP importer to ensure the appropriate delivery and storage conditions for the IP on site.

 With able support from SCRI, the study has been successfully completed, data has been analysed and the results are promising.
-The manuscript was successfully published with promising results.
+The manuscript is under preparation for the publication.